-Tuition & fees are waived for Dual Credit students who enroll in an ACC core curriculum course, workforce course required for an ACC workforce certificate or degree, foreign language course, or KINE 1304 & KINE 1305, and who reside in the ACC taxing district that includes: Austin, Del Valle, Elgin, Hays, Leander, Manor, and Round Rock school districts, and those portions of the Pflugerville and Eanes school districts that pay property taxes to the City of Austin.
+Tuition & fees are waived for Dual Credit students who enroll in an ACC core curriculum course, workforce course required for an ACC workforce certificate or degree, and foreign language courses and who reside in the ACC taxing district that includes: Austin, Del Valle, Elgin, Hays, Leander, Manor, and Round Rock school districts, and those portions of the Pflugerville and Eanes school districts that pay property taxes to the City of Austin.

 Dual Credit students will be limited to a total of 12 ACC course tuition/fee waivers.
 Any course taken once the 12 course limit is reached or not eligible for the Dual Credit tuition & fees waiver will be assessed regular tuition and fees based on the student's residency coding per the Admissions & Records Office.

 Course(s) dropped after the Add/Drop period for that session will count toward the 12 course tuition/fee waivers.

 I want to start classes as soon as possible.
 When should I apply?